zzzprojects/EntityFramework-Effort/README.md

 Effort is a powerful tool that enables a convenient way to create automated tests for Entity Framework based applications.

 It is basically an ADO.NET provider that executes all the data operations on a lightweight in-process main memory database instead of a traditional external database.
 It also provides some intuitive helper methods that make this provider really easy to use with existing ObjectContext or DbContext classes.
-A simple addition to existing code might be enough to create data driven tests that can run without the presence of the external database.
+A simple addition to existing code might be enough to create data-driven tests that can run without the external database's presence.

 NuGet:https://www.nuget.org/packages/Effort/